arepetti/Tinkwell/Documentation/CLI.md

 ```console
 tw measures inspect <name> [...shared...] [--host=<host>] [--value]
 ```
-List the details about a specific measure.
-It's a shortcut for `tw measures list <name> --verbose`.
+List some details about a specific measure.
+Its output is tool-friendly and can be used by a tool/program to inspect a measure's properties.

 ```console
 tw measures read <name> [...shared...] [--host=<host>]